The Management

 method; structured interviews, behavioural interviews, situational

-interviews, experiential interviews, on and on.
+interviews, experiential interviews, and so on.
 All have been

-studied and discussed endlessly.
+studied and debated endlessly.
 While there are elements of each

 style that seem useful in particular situations, there has not been any

-one style shown to be better in assessing all people for all positions.
+one style shown to be better at assessing all people for all positions.

 This is